victorsolaya/Multiselect_Records_PCF/README.md

 This has been implemented with parameters.
 All of our parameters will be set with the following syntax: {1}

 - {0} will be ALWAYS the search box input.
-This means that if you set in your filter: ?$filter=contains(name,'{0}') everytime you input some text you will be querying against the webapi
+This means that if you set in your filter: ?$filter=contains(name,'{0}') every time you input some text you will be querying against the webapi
 This can be used as well in the fetchxml.

-      THIS IS QUITE IMPORTANT BECAUSE WILL REDUCE THE AMOUNT OF RECORDS THAT ARE GOING TO APPEAR.
+      THIS IS QUITE IMPORTANT BECAUSE WILL REDUCE THE NUMBER OF RECORDS THAT ARE GOING TO APPEAR.
 THE LIST WILL BE SHOWN ONLY WHEN 50 ITEMS ARE RETRIEVED

 - {1} {2} are the parameters you set in your Field Filter Values.
 This means that if you need to filter your query based on a field in the entity this control is set, you have to add that field in your query.